shamimaaktar1/ChatGPT4SA/README.md

 3. `Architectural Synthesis.pdf` outlines the non-functional requirements related to maintaining a green campus and provides PlantUML scripts for components and class diagrams.
 It also includes implementation scripts for various design patterns, as well as graphical representations of these patterns.

+4. `Architecture Evaluation.pdf` provides SAAM-based scenarios for evaluating the architecture of the CampusBike application.
+Additionally, it presents prioritized scenarios and a comprehensive set of quality attributes that aid in evaluating the architecture of CampusBike.

 ## Demo Video

 <p>